Baryon Production at LHC Experiments: Average pt of Hyperons vs. Energy: Average Baryon Transverse Momenta vs. Energy and "Knee" in Cosmic Ray Spectra

 As the data on baryon distributions in antiproton-proton reactions are irrelevant for consideration, the spectra from LHC can be compared only with measurements of proton-proton collision experiments : ISR and STAR.
 We consider the transverse momentum spectra in the wide range of energies: beginning from 53 GeV to the LHC energy 7 TeV.

 The cosmic ray proton spectrum shows the "knee" (see figure~\ref{knee}) at the energy gap between Tevatron and LHC colliders \cite {knee}.

 The change in the slope of proton spectrum at $E_{lab}$ $\approx$ 3* $10^{15}$ eV might be a manifestation of a new regime in hadronic interactions.
+Otherwise, the change in the spectrum has an astrophysical genesis.
+The cosmic protons, which energy extends far than $E=10^{20}$ eV, may be produced in relativistic jets from Super Massive Black Holes \cite{torus}.

-Otherwise, the change in the spectrum may have an astrophysical origin.
-The analysis of average baryon transverse momenta in the framework of QGSM clearly demonstrates that the average transverse momentum of baryons grows steadily with energy (see figure~\ref{averageVSenergy}).
+The analysis of baryon transverse momentum distributions in the framework of QGSM \cite{heralhc,lambdaknee,cosmicray} clearly demonstrates that the average transverse momentum of baryons grows steadily with energy (see figure~\ref{averageVSenergy}).

-The $<p_t>$ values grow in the range of energy from 53 GeV (ISR) up to $\sqrt{s}$ = 200 GeV (STAR) and then they go with the asymptote $s^{0.05}$.
-This behavior cannot be considered as substantial change in hadroproduction processes.
+The $<p_t>$ values grow in the range of energy from 53 GeV (ISR) up to $\sqrt{s}$ = 200 GeV (STAR) and then they go with the asymptote $s^{0.05}$ \cite{bylinkin,hadronmass}.
+This behavior cannot be considered as substantial change in hadroproduction processes and the certain energy.
 Since no spesific points exist in baryon production up to $\sqrt{s}$ = 7 TeV, which corresponds to $E_{lab}= 2,5*10^{16}$ eV, it is reasonable to conclude that "knee" has an astrophysical explanation.
-For instance, the "knee" may indicate the maximal energy of protons that are produced in a nearest galaxy.

 The growth of average transverse momenta was calculated in the framework of QGSM on the energy distance up to LHC.
+The expected QGSM explanation is the following: the dependence on energy has been seen in the average transverse distribution, because in our model the slopes of transverse momentum spectra still brings a little dependence on $x_F$ of the multi pomeron chains that can be short in N-pomeron exchanges .
 This result should be used for the interpretation of futher data of LHC groups.
 However, the energy dependence of $<p_t>$ is not yet included into MC generators calculations.
 In such a way, the results of this research will help improve LUND, Pythia and other MC models.